JustinToribio/ml-pipeline/README.md

 # Running the pipeline

-## Download this repo to your local machine.
+## Download this repo to your local machine

 Make sure the parent folder is named ` ml-pipeline-main`, which should be the default name given when downloading this repo from GitHub.